Looking for alternatives to Udemy?

 #1 No Cost

-To start Skillshare does not charge a monthly fee to use their platform.
-So if you’re looking for a platform that does not charge a monthly fee this is the program.
+To start, Skillshare does not charge a monthly fee to use its platform.
+So if you’re looking for a platform that does not charge a monthly fee, this is the program.

 #2 Mobile App

-Another benefit is that they have a mobile app that allows students to access their courses in a convenient way on their mobile device.
-Udemy, Skillshare, and Teachable are the only online platforms that have an app.
+Another benefit is that they have a mobile app that allows students to access their courses conveniently on their mobile devices.
+Udemy, Skillshare, and Teachable are the only online platforms with an app.

 Cons of Skillshare